ocotillo/handbook/handling/telescope_install.md

 - [ ] Lift the load spreader, and position it over the instrument

-- [ ] Being careful to not bump the instrument, lower the loadd spreader and attach the lifting harnass D rings.
+- [ ] Being careful to not bump the instrument, lower the load spreader and attach the lifting harnass D rings.
 Use 2x shackles to extend the length to reach the cart on the floor.

 ![ ](figures/cart_lift_extensions.jpg)
 <br />*Lifting harnasses attached with shackle extensions*